 To override the regular expiry date settings (where you specify the number of hours to expiry), you can add the "ends_at" property to the advanced settings.
 This property accepts a fixed date when the generated code should expire.
 Here's an example of this added:

-Only allow the discount to work on specific collections
+Only allow the discount to work on specific collections, products, or variants

 You can find the collection ID by browsing to the collection in your Shopify admin portal where you can see the collection ID in the URL: